iptch/2024-fall-architectural-katas/Requirements/Research/interview-ai-expert.md

 - How often do models/versions need to be updated and why?
   - Lifecycle of models.
 Due to intensive development, LLMs will be EOL quickly. (timeline of 1-2 years)
 - What is the difference between context upload and training?
   - Training is called 'fine-tuning'.
-Train and Testset.
+Train and Test set.
   - Sets need to be large and well engineered.
 - When can we expect deterministic behavior?
   - The so-called temperature setting introduces a level of randomness to the answers of an LLM.